Unbased rational homotopy theory: a Lie algebra approach: Unbased rational homotopy theory

-It will be the aim of the rest of this section to describe a subcategory $\finL^{dc}$ of $\ho (\curvedLie_* )$ that is also equivalent to the categories $\finS^{dc}$, $\finA^{dc}_{\geq 0}$, and $\finA^{dc}$.
-To this end, first note that any minimal algebra has a unique augmentation, thus being endowed with an augmentation means that this minimal algebra corresponds to a uncurved Lie algebra (a dgla) under the functor $\hatL$.
-This observation results in the corollary that for every homologically connected cdga, $X$, there exists a filtered quasi-isomorphism $\hatL (X)\to\hatL (M_X)$ since the functor $\hatL$ preserves weak equivalences; here $M_X$ is a minimal model for $X$.
-Thus, since a homologically disconnected algebra, $A$, is a finite product of homologically connected ones up to isomorphism, $A$ is weakly equivalent to a finite product of minimal algebras, and hence $\hatL (A)$ is weakly equivalent to a finite coproduct of dglas of the form $\hatL (M_X)$ for some minimal algebra $M_X$.
-With this observation in mind the following definition is made.
+\begin{proposition} For any homologically connected cdga, $A$, the curved Lie algebra $\hatL (X)$ is weakly equivalent to a dgla, i.e.~a curved Lie algebra with zero curvature. \end{proposition} \begin{proof} First note that any minimal algebra has a unique augmentation, thus being endowed with an augmentation means that this minimal algebra corresponds to a dgla under the contravariant functor $\hatL$.
+Therefore, there exists a filtered quasi-isomorphism $\hatL (A)\to\hatL (M_A)$ since the contravariant functor $\hatL$ preserves weak equivalences, where $M_A$ is a minimal model for $A$. \end{proof}

+\begin{proposition} For any homologically disconnected cdga, $A$, the curved Lie algebra $\hatL (A)$ is weakly equivalent to a finite coproduct of dglas of the form $\hatL (M)$, for some minimal algebra $M$. \end{proposition} \begin{proof} Since a homologically disconnected cdga, $A$, is a finite product of homologically connected ones up to isomorphism, $A$ is weakly equivalent to a finite product of minimal algebras.
+Hence $\hatL (A)$ is weakly equivalent to a finite coproduct of dglas of the form $\hatL (M)$. \end{proof}